Regenerative and circular economy, what is it?

 « The view that negative impacts are an inevitable consequence of development has blinded us to the obvious.
 We could design development to increase the size, health and resilience of natural systems, while improving human health and life quality.» Janis Birkeland

 If we take up the initials of Circular Economy, we can also call for a necessary Consciences Evolution and therefore tend towards a dynamic that is positive and regenerative.
 It is no longer just a question of limiting its negative impacts.
 It is now urgent to have as many positive impacts as possible.
-Especially since this change in dynamics can quickly bring concrete, powerful and unifying results.
+Especially since this change in dynamics can quickly bring concrete unifying results.

 Before giving its principles, it should be recalled that humanity is only one species among many others on this incredible ecosystem that is our planet Earth.
 This species has been present for a few tens of thousands of years while living organisms have existed for more than 3.5 billion years.
 The comparison calls us to a little more humility in relation to our position in this ecosystem.
 Even more so, if we consider only the period corresponding to our various industrial revolutions that began just 200 years ago.
 A period during which we have managed to challenge the balances that have existed for millions of years and even threaten the survival of species much older than us.
-This is why living organisms are a magnificent source of inspiration, we talk about biomimicry in particular, to rethink forms, operating processes, interactions and ecosystems.
+This is why living organisms are a magnificent source of inspiration.
+Biomimicry helps us rethink forms, operating processes, interactions and ecosystems.

 The principles of this economy derive from these observations and operations that have been proven for millions and millions of years: